 The most noticeable difference is the straighter profile.
 The Pointer’s tail

-section arcs down slightly while the TD SG’s tail is almost straight along the
+section arcs down slightly while the TD SP’s tail is almost straight along the

 lateral line.
 But if you looked closely at the two it would be possible to